louieh/dict-tiny/README.md

     dict-tiny [SWITCHES] words...

 Gemini:
     --gemini                            Use Gemini API
     --gemini-key VALUE:str              Indicate gemini api key
-    --gemini-model VALUE:str        Select gemini model; the default is gemini- pro
-    --img-path VALUE:ExistingFile   The path of image
+    --gemini-model VALUE:str            Select gemini model; the default is gemini-pro --img-path VALUE:ExistingFile       The path of image

 GoogleTranslate:
     --detect-language                   Detect the language of the given text -g, --google                        Use Google Translate

 LLM:
-    --dialog-turns VALUE:[1..20]    Number of conversations turns; the default is 10
-    --max-output-tokens VALUE:int   The maximum number of tokens to include in a candidate.
+    --dialog-turns VALUE:[1..20]        Number of conversations turns; the default is 10 --max-output-tokens VALUE:int       The maximum number of tokens to include in a candidate.
     --temperature VALUE:float           Controls the randomness of the output

 Meta-switches:
-    -h, --help                      Prints this help message and quits --help-all                      Prints help messages of all sub-commands and quits
-    -v, --version                   Prints the program's version and quits
+    -h, --help                          Prints this help message and quits --help-all                          Prints help messages of all sub-commands and quits -v, --version                       Prints the program's version and quits

 OpenAI:
     --api-version VALUE:str             Azure openai api version
     --azure-base-url VALUE:str          Azure openai base url
     --azure-endpoint VALUE:str          Azure endpoint
     --openai                            Use OpenAI API
     --openai-key VALUE:str              Indicate openai api key
     --openai-model VALUE:str            Select openai model; the default is gpt-3.5-turbo

 Switches:
     -c, --clipboard                     Use the contents of the clipboard.
     --default-translator VALUE:str      Set default translator
     -i, --interactive                   Interactive mode
     --source-language VALUE:str         What language you want to translate --target-language VALUE:str         What language you want to translate into

 YoudaoDict:
+    --legacy                            Use legacy translate method
     -m, --more                          Get more details
     -y, --youdao                        Use Youdao Dictionary, currently only supports English or Chinese words
 ```